vrpolak/q10sk/reference/specification.md

 but most implementations are assumed to be lazy, which means only the function (not the argument) is brought to normal form before function application is executed.
+This applied recursively from the root node implies that lazy evaluation is only based on achieving weakly normalized form.

-A common exception to lazyness rule is to reduce K expressions even for argument, as that is guaranteed to save space.
+A common exception to lazyness rule is to apply K rule as soon as possible, as that is guaranteed to save space.

 Aside of K, S and function application, q10sk contains 0, 1 and Q,